k10sj02/aclu-web-analytics-sql/README.md

 Fridays emerge as the peak day for both page visits and donations, emphasizing the significance of scheduling campaigns and communications during high-engagement periods.

 ### Donor Value:
 Identifying and engaging active donors, such as Donor 164904200849, who has made significant contributions, is crucial for sustaining support.
-Creating user personas for top donors can provide valuable insights into the motivations and behaviors of this cohort,, aiding in donor retention and engagement efforts.
+Creating user personas for top donors can provide valuable insights into the motivations and behaviors of this cohort, aiding in donor retention and engagement efforts.

 ### Follow-up Questions for the Web Team:
 1. What specific metrics or KPIs does the Web team prioritize, and how do they align with organizational goals?